soulfresh/sass-theming/src/theme/Utils.md

 # @function dropdown-arrow-icon

-Generate a dropdown arrow image.
+Generate a dropdown arrow image as a url.
 By default it will draw a downward triangle but you can change this with the `$style` parameter.
 Style options are: